The birth of the Catalan polity is directly associated with the Carolingian Empire and its expansion across the Pyrenees Mountains.

 In the south, a similar scenario: the Aragonese king occupied the territories of the newly established kingdom of Valencia (1238) and united this state too with the Crown of Aragon.

-After the conquest, the Balearic Islands and the Valencian kingdom have known a large influx of Catalan-speaking colonists from the Principality of Catalonia and the Catalan language (known later as Valencian in the Valencian kingdom) has been accepted as the official language of these new political entities.
+After the conquest, the Balearic Islands and the Valencian kingdom have known a large influx of Catalan-speaking people from the North and the Catalan language (known later as Valencian in the Valencian kingdom) has been accepted as the official language of these new political entities.
 This fact explains why the Balearic Archipelago and Valencia became gradually some of the Catalan countries of the Catalan nationalist imaginary.

 With a high degree of autonomy during the 12th-15th Centuries, the Principality of Catalonia and the other Aragonese dominions had to experience a certain political involution after the union between the Crowns of Aragon and Castile and the birth of the Spanish state.